Skill4fun/Tic-tac-toe/README.md

 ## Used technology
 The App is built with **[React](https://reactjs.org/)** framework
 >
->Compared to JavaScript React provides better maintenance services  to keep the application fast and dynamic, it is easier to update the app or even expand with new features using reusable components and virtualDOM, which makes React superior to plain JavaScript for today's modern applications.
+>Compared to JavaScript React provides better maintenance services  to keep the application fast and dynamic, it is easier to update the app or even expand with new features using reusable components and virtualDOM, which - makes in my opinion - React superior to plain JavaScript for today's modern applications.

 ## Displayed content
->Pages available to **Guest** visitors
+Pages available to **Guest** visitors
->* **Login page** - _you can login using the "gergo" username with "123" password_
+* **Login page** - _you can login using the "gergo" username with "123" password_

->
->Pages available to **Logged in** users
+Pages available to **Logged in** users
->* **GameBoard** - _display the tic-tac-toe gameboard where you can set the names of two players, the size of the board and also start new game_
+* **GameBoard** - _display the tic-tac-toe gameboard where you can set the names of two players, the size of the board and also start new game_

- * The game starts by generating a 10x10 square grid, initially empty.
+> * The game starts by generating a 10x10 square grid, initially empty.
- * The names of the players and the size of the grid can be changed using the appropriate fields.
+> * The names of the players and the size of the grid can be changed using the appropriate fields.
 By default they are "Játékos 1", "Játékos 2" and the size is 10.
- * A label is displayed to indicate which player can move next, players cannot place a symbol on squares that are already occupied, only on empty squares.
+> * A label is displayed to indicate which player can move next, players cannot place a symbol on squares that are already occupied, only on empty squares.
- * When one player has reached 5 adjacent symbols the game ends and a winner is declared.
+> * When one player has reached 5 adjacent symbols the game ends and a winner is declared.
- * Press the "Új Játék" button to start a new game.
+> * Press the "Új Játék" button to start a new game.

 <!-- CONFIGURATION -->
 ## Run the App